abusaeed2433/JavaBasic/src/e_Classes/info.md

 - ### Instance initializer,
     - For initializing variables which need some calculation,

 Let us understand these through `Hooman` class(`Hooman.java` for full definition)
+> `this` refers to current instance where control is now.
+More details is discussed later.
 ```
 public class Hooman {